One World Week 2012, Sharing Destiny - Moving towards one world

 (This quotation and most of those that follow are from the Earth Charter)

-This year looks back to the Earth Summit in Rio de Janeiro in 1992 with a conference Rio+20 in June which will review progress and assess what the world and each of us needs to do now if we want to hand on a planet worth living in to future generations.
-One World Week 2012 offers us an opportunity to review the findings of the conference and plan the actions we can take to contribute to an equitable, harmonious and enduring future.
+In 2012 the world communitywas looking back to the Earth Summit in Rio de Janeiro in 1992 with a conference Rio+20 in June which reviewed progress and assessed what the world and each of us needed to do next if we wanted to hand on a planet worth living in to future generations.
+One World Week 2012 offered us an opportunity to review the findings of the conference and plan the actions we could take to contribute to an equitable, harmonious and enduring future.

 "Cooperatives are a reminder to the international community that it is possible to pursue both economic viability and social responsibility. "